MarcGueury/oci-starter-help/oci-starter/compute/compute.md

 ## Task 3: Build.sh

-Before to run the build.
-Notice that the build will create:
+During the build, Terraform will create:
 - Network resources: VCN, Subnet
 - A database
 - A compute instance to run NGINX + the Java App